elephantscale/es-training-new/HuggingFace/slides/Transformers-Models.md

   * C. A sequence-to-sequence model

 Notes:
-* B. Correct!
-Decoder models are perfectly suited for text generation from a prompt.
+* B. Decoder models are perfectly suited for text generation from a prompt.

 ---